oracle-livelabs/oci/oci-stack-monitoring-fundamentals/homepages/homepages.md

 	A Concurrent Manager homepage provides a list of charts curated for the EBS Concurrent Manger.
 Stack Monitoring provides a large set of metrics out-of-the-box and are collected immediately after the discovery completes.
 The performance charts by default display the **Last 60 Minutes**.
 When investigating issues, it helps to review the performance change over a longer period of time.
 To extend the time frame click the drop-down and choose **Last 24 Hours**.
 All charts will now display data from the last 24 hours.

 	Imagine that you have identified a spike in the number of concurrent requests that have been completed with errors.
 Using the **Completed Concurrent Requests**, hover over a point in time within that chart.
 Stack Monitoring will display the metric, dimension, timestamp, and value.
+If the metric has anomaly detection enabled, Stack Monitoring will display the upper and lower boundary and if the current value is anomalous.
 Stack Monitoring will also show metric details of every other chart on the page during that timestamp.
 Should you identify another area of concern, highlighting the metric will display the value of all other metrics on the page at the same time.
 For example, when you need to troubleshoot and correlate two metrics like a spike in errors using **Completed Concurrent Requests** and **Capacity Utilization of Concurrent Managers** to determine if the concurrent manager has reached 100% capacity and related to the errors observed.

 	![Concurrent Manager performance charts, highlighting % of requests completed with errors](images/2-1-home.png " ")